Gilles 1994 - 1998

 In 1994 I went to France and saw sixteen versions of Claude Monet's "Rouen Cathedral' at the Musée des Beaux Arts in Rouen, a series he did in 1892 - 93, a hundred years earlier.
 I also encountered my first Yves Klein blue monochrome painting at the Centre Pompidou, which had been painted in 1960.
 On a previous trip to Paris I had fallen in love with Jean-Antoine Watteau's “Gilles” at the Louvre, finished in 1720, which may have served as a shop sign for a café.

 In my research on Yves Klein, I was taken up by his persona of the Dandy; he'd moved the legacy of Beau Brummel to the 20th Century.
-I was quite envious of the younger male painters in my milieu who seemed able to take up abstract painting without a qualm.
+I was quite envious of the younger male painters in my own milieu who seemed able to take up abstract painting without a qualm.
 Dandies themselves, they smartly took up a critique of the monochrome, weaving in references to pop culture, while making attractive, decorative work.
 They got to have their cake and eat it too.
-I’d trained as a formalist fifteen years earlier, but in the heady 80's had eschewed a conservative practice that didn't take up the political.
-Ever the whiney feminist, somehow I'd missed the boat.
+I’d trained as a formalist fifteen years earlier, but like many artists in the heady 80s, I had eschewed a conservative practice that didn't take up the political.